narasimhadasar/talentflow-hiring-platform/README.md

 ## Contributing

 This is a technical assignment project.
-For questions or feedback, please contact the developer.

 ---